 The core of django-soapbox is the Message model, which represents messages to be displayed on your site.
 This model has four fields and one important custom method:

 message

-The actual text of the message to display.
-This can be plain text, or it can include HTML.
+A TextField containing the text of the message to display.
+This can be plain text, or can include HTML.